SeisComP/main/apps/processing/scmag/descriptions/scmag.rst

 ==================

-Station magnitudes of a :ref:`particular magnitude type <scmag-primaryM>` are calculated based on amplitude values considered by this magnitude type and the distance between the event and the station at which the amplitude was measured.
-Typically, epicentral distance is used.
+Station magnitudes of a :ref:`particular magnitude type <scmag-primaryM>` are calculated based on measured amplitudes considered by this magnitude type and the distance between the :term:`origin` and the station at which the amplitude was measured.
+Typically, epicentral distance is used for distance.
+Magnitudes may support configurable distance measures, e.g., :term:`MLc <magnitude, local custom (MLc)>`.
+The relation between measured amplitudes, distance and station magnitude is given by a calibration function which is specific to a magnitude type and configurable for some magnitudes.

 .. note::